russross/blackfriday/ietf/example-rfc.md

 % area = "Network"
 % keyword = ["DNSSEC"]

-AB> This document defines a transition mechanism for using new hash algorithms AB> when providing hashed authenticated denial of existence in a zone.
-The transition mechanism AB> defines a new digest type for Delegation Signer (DS) Resource AB> Records that points to extra data embedded in the digest to AB> include the type of authenticated denial used in the zone.
+A> This document defines a transition mechanism for using new hash algorithms A> when providing hashed authenticated denial of existence in a zone.
+The transition mechanism A> defines a new digest type for Delegation Signer (DS) Resource A> Records that points to extra data embedded in the digest to A> include the type of authenticated denial used in the zone.

 {mainmatter}